theSherwood/prosemirror_experiments/README.md

-Just some simple experiments to get comfortable with ProseMirror(https://prosemirror.net).
+Just some simple experiments to get comfortable with [ProseMirror](https://prosemirror.net).
 `src/index.ts` would be the main thing to look at.
 The code is somewhat commented.
 There are at least comments about each major section.
+Read those for more detail.

 We implement: